 If any form of priority rotation is used, it may be necessary to instead send a "specific" EOI to ensure that the correct ISR bit is cleared.

-An interrupt on the slave PIC will require an EOI to be issued both to the slave and the master (for the cascade line).
-Note that in the usual mode, a higher-priority slave interrupt cannot interrupt the service routine of a lower-priority interrupt, since the ISR bit in the master is already set for the cascade line (and is not cleared until the EOI is sent to the master).
+An interrupt on the slave PIC will require an EOI to be issued both to the slave and the master (for the cascade line, IRQ2).
+Note that in the usual mode, the slave can have only interrupt in service at a time, and a higher-priority slave interrupt cannot interrupt the service routine of a lower-priority interrupt, since the ISR bit in the master is already set for the cascade line (and is not cleared until the EOI is sent to the master).
 The "special fully nested mode" overcomes this issue by allowing the slave to generate further interrupts while it is already marked as in-service, but note that this complicates the EOI logic (software needs to only send EOI to the master once no interrupts from the slave are in-service).

 Interrupt priorities